Meet the Maker

 JKM Guitars, as it is shown on this site today, has taken a long time to get to this point.
 Even throughout the years, the main driving force has always been the urge to make some really nice guitars!

-I went through my degree honing the basics of instrument making, and dabbling in more adventurous designs, such as Sympitars, a guitar with sympathetic strings inspired by the work of Fred Carlson.
+I went through my degree honing the basics of instrument making, and dabbling in more adventurous designs.
 What I didn’t realise at the time was this train of building pushed me on the path to break away from the norm, from standard shapes of guitars you’ve seen a million times, and try and put my own style and aesthetic into my builds.

-I continued to develop my designs and techniques during my employment, then during the lockdown in 2020 I decided to put my furloughed free time to good use and get back into building my own instruments from start to finish.
+I continued to develop my designs and techniques during my employment, then during the lockdown in 2020 I decided to put my furloughed free time to good use and get back into building my own instruments.
 It was not soon after, having gained the confidence in my own work and skills, that I decided to venture into self employment once again, taking JKM Guitars and putting it out into the world.

-It’s been an exciting journey getting to this point, so now I can’t wait to make more noisy boxes in the future!
+It’s been an exciting journey getting to this point, and I can’t wait to continue making noisy boxes!

 Jacob K Menear BSc, Ma.